quangtuanitmo18/CodeX-Intake-2025-LLM-UI/docs/ai/requirements/feature-dockerized-app.md

 - Developer experience expectations are documented—if hot reload or bind-mount workflows are supported (or explicitly out of scope), that’s called out in the docs.
 - CI can build both images successfully and optionally push them to a registry.
 - Secrets management approach (e.g., `.env`, Docker secrets, external vault) is defined and documented for both local and CI/CD usage.
+- Production environment variables are injected via CI/CD (e.g., GitHub Actions encrypted secrets) so no `.env` files are committed.
 - Logging guidance is provided (stdout, log rotation, aggregation) and monitoring hooks (healthchecks, metrics) are implemented/documented for each container.
 - Next.js client is reachable via Nginx on the configured port, Fastify API responds through its service, and both communicate correctly.
 - SQLite data remains intact across container restarts because of the configured volume.